presto8/hydra/README.md

 - Runs backups on a user-defined schedule
 - Manages multiple backup programs (restic, hashbackup, ...)
 - Manages multiple backup destinations (dropbox, s3, ...)
-- Enables the highest available encryption level of the underlying backup program
+- Enables the highest available encryption level
 - Configures underlying backup programs with the most conservative configuration settings, such as backing everything up by default.
 - Automatically verifies backup data on a schedule, by restoring the data and verifying it.
+(Verification is independent of the backup program's verification features, if any.)
 - Reports if backup is out of date or insufficient
 - All configuration and settings stored in git for revision control and disaster recovery